ssc-spc-ccoe-cei/gcp-documentation/Onboarding/Tenant.md

 ## Pre-requisite

 1. locally clone the landing zone repo for this environment
-1. create a branch of main
+1. create a branch from main

 ## Add tenant folder(s) to the landing zone repository